jinchung/ornithology/README.md

 #Ornithology

-Exploring threading module in Python for a sample producer-consumer problem with filtering API feeds for specified keywords.
+Ornithology's purpose is for real-time monitoring of arbitrary keywords in popular social media.

+Currently, the sources are Twitter, Facebook, and the New York Times.

 ##Architecture
 ###supervisor
 * Entry point of the application
 * Spawns all producer threads and the consumer thread
-* Manages benchmark metrics
+* Manages application metrics (total message count, throughput, queue size, latency)

-###producer
+* Listen for client connections / disconnections

+###producers
 * Abstract class implemented by subclasses for each social media
-* Extends Thread class
 * Manages connections to external APIs and pushes data to consumer via queue
 * replayproducer is a special producer for dev mode which replays saved messages

 ###consumer
-* Extends Thread class
-* Single consumer which reads data from producers and searches for keywords specified by user (or default)
+* Single consumer which reads data from producers and searches for keywords specified by clients
+* Dispatches matching messages to relevant clients
 * Updates metrics after processing messages

-###output
-* Application metrics (total message count, throughput, queue size, latency) are printed to the console
-* Messages with matching keywords are saved in logs/pretty_log.txt
-* Every message is appended as a json to logs/log.json
+###messages
+The supervisor communicates with the clients via a shared queue of messages
+* Media - standard message for social media input
+* Connection - new connection request from client
+* Disconnection - disconnection from client
+* ShutdownSignal - termination of application

 ##Usage
 <pre>
-usage: supervisor.py [-h] [-d] [-k KEYWORDS [KEYWORDS ...]]
+usage: supervisor.py [-h] [-d]

 optional arguments:
-  -h, --help            show this help message and exit -d, --dev             Specify dev mode or not (default is PROD) -k KEYWORDS [KEYWORDS ...], --keywords KEYWORDS [KEYWORDS ...]
+  -h, --help  show this help message and exit
+  -d, --dev   Specify dev mode or not (default is PROD)
-                        Optional list of keywords withwhich to search social media
 </pre>

 ##Wish List (in order)

 ###Concurrency Model
-* update README to not use keywords - for usage
-* metrics: add number of clients connected at any time
 * Testing should not be the same as dev mode
 * Create consumer vs dispatcher model
 * Manage dev mode for setting up fake initial connection msg for replay prod
 * supervisor select should not wait for metrics to occur before reading any other selects - shouldn't be in same while loop
 * Consumer to have tokenizer functionality
-* Metrics should be separated into separate class (Monitor)
 * Separate out concurrency model concerns (msg queue, periodic execution for monitoring)
 * Various concurrency models in separate class - config to switch between them